mxcl/PromiseKit/Documentation/ObjectiveC.md

 }
 ```

-If we built this and opened our generated header we would now see:
+If we built this and opened our generated header, we would now see:

 ```objc
 @interface Foo